pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 **KEY POINTS**:

-- Knowledge-orientation begins the current context
+- Knowledge-orientation begins at the current context
 - Relevance is an essential part of knowledge
 - All knowledge is hierarchical and contextual
 - All cognition and thus knowledge-seeking is purposeful